Over the years, I’ve helped many clients optimize their sites to make it easier for Google to find them.

 Install Google Analytics

 Google Analytics is a free utility that provides powerful insights about your site visits.
-The type of insights that can help you grow your traffic and turn more of that traffic into revenue.
+The type of analytical insights that can help you grow your traffic and turn more of that traffic into revenue.

 To get started, create a GA account, add your Website as a property, then copy the Google “tracking code” into your site.
 Click here for instructions on how to set up Google Analytics on a WordPress site.